 RO MORGANNWG Re turn to Risk Su immary Rep ort Future 1 - Risk Overv view 1.1 Risk Descr the sigr cou Hou administratio nificant chang ncil tax bene n of welfare b le in the way i fits service, th penefits for a go in which the co ne changes will ntroduce the great eneration.
-In addi ouncil will run the h l affect Social Ser n the overall finance tion to nousing and vices and Significant changes have been implemented, including changes to the Housing Benefit scheme and the introduction of the Council Tax Reduction Scheme to replace Council Tax Benefit.
+In addi ouncil will run the h l affect Social Ser n the overall finance tion to housing and vices and Significant changes have been implemented, including changes to the Housing Benefit scheme and the introduction of the Council Tax Reduction Scheme to replace Council Tax Benefit.
 The Welsh Government implemented the Discretionary Assistance Fund from April 2013 and the DWP started the roll out of the Personal Independence Payment in Wales from July 2013.
-Universal Credit which will replace Housing Benefit, Job Seeker's Allowance (Inc Inco the limi roll bee from July 2013.
 Universal Credit which will replace Housing Benefit, Job Seeker's Allowance (Income Based), Employment and Support Allowance (Income Related), Income Support, Working Tax Credit and Child Tax Credit was introduced in the Vale of Glamorgan in February 2016.
 However, this was originally limited to new claimants within specific geographical areas in the UK.
-Full roll out of the Universal Credit programme and its full impact has not yet been full realised in the Vale of Glamorgan from October 2018.
+Full roll out of the Universal Credit programme and its full impact has not yet been full realised in the Vale of Glamorgan.
+Full implementation is now to commence in the Vale of Glamorgan from October 2018.
 Universal Support Delivered Locally has been implemented since February 2016 in line with the introduction of Universal Credit in the Vale of Glamorgan.
 The risk associated with Welfare Reform can be defined as the roll out of the Welfare Reform programme has a detrimental financial and social impact on residents.
 1.2 Risk Owne r He: ad of Financo e (CL) our contributio A Globally Α Α А A More A Wales of A Wales of Responsible Prosperous Resilient Healthier Equal Cohesive Vibrant Wales Wales Wales Wales Wales Communities Culture and Thriving Welsh Language nunities with a ight